Facility Registration & Listing

 How do I get Certified as FDA Approved?

 FDA does not issue certificates of FDA approval.
 Firms that specialize in FDA compliance, like FDAImports, often issue their own certificates verifying that a company has registered their facility with FDA.
 These certificates can be valuable in facilitating business with suppliers or customers.

 What are the different requirements?

-All facilities will need to submit a unique facility identifier (UFI) that FDA recognizes as acceptable, such as a DUNS number.
+All types of facilities, with the exception of device facilities, are required to submit a unique facility identifier (UFI) that FDA recognizes as acceptable, such as a DUNS number.
 Companies may obtain a DUNS number for free from Dun & Bradstreet.

 Additionally, each industry has specific rules and pieces of information that FDA requests of them to complete the process.